Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/WPF.Viewer/Samples/Geometry/CreateAndEditGeometries/readme.md

         * Access the `MapView.IdentifyGraphicsOverlayAsync(...)`.
         * Find the desired graphic in the `results.FirstOrDefault()` list.
         * Access the geometry associated with the `Graphic` using `Graphic.Geometry` - this will be used in the `GeometryEditor.Start(Geometry)` method.
-3. Create `VertexTool`, `FreehandTool`, or `ShapeTool` objects which define how the user interacts with the view to create or edit geometries, setting `GeometryEditor.Tool`.
+3. Create `VertexTool`, `ReticleVertexTool`, `FreehandTool`, or `ShapeTool` objects to define how the user interacts with the view to create or edit geometries, setting `GeometryEditor.Tool`.
 4. Edit a tool's InteractionConfiguration to set the GeometryEditorScaleMode to allow either uniform or stretch scale mode.
 5. Check to see if undo and redo are possible during an editing session using `GeometryEditor.CanUndo` and `GeometryEditor.CanRedo`.
 If it's possible, use `GeometryEditor.Undo()` and `GeometryEditor.Redo()`.
 6. Check whether the currently selected `GeometryEditorElement` can be deleted (`GeometryEditor.SelectedElement.CanDelete`).
 If the element can be deleted, delete using `GeometryEditor.DeleteSelectedElement()`.